 GREN organizational structure—John – Is there anything we want to change?

 1) Need to get some youthful people involved for GREN succession.

+2) Need to get more heavily involved with people working on non-environment issues.

-2) Need a GREN display to make us more visible at events, etc.
+3) Need a GREN display to make us more visible at events, etc.

-Greg proposed we have a meeting in 6 weeks just about/with young people.
-A big question is whether GREN members, busy with their own efforts, have the time and energy to devote to mentoring young people.
-April 30 was proposed.
-We’ll give notice to paid members and see if it works for the membership.
+Greg proposed we have a meeting in 6 weeks just to discuss the first two issues.
+A big question is whether GREN members, busy with their own efforts, have the time and energy to broaden our efforts.
+April 30 was proposed for the meeting.
+We’ll check this date with our paid members and see if that date works..

 The Bleams Road and Good Green Death issues were dropped from agenda since Susan K could not attend the meeting.

 Minutes by Susan Bryant, shbryant@uwaterloo.ca